 - Had or been treated for a disease or disorder of the heart, arteries, or circulatory system including stroke,heart attack, congestive heart failure, peripheral vascular disease or heart valve disorder?

 - Been advised by a physician to have medical or diagnostic tests to determine if they have a disease or disorder of the arteries, heart or circulatory system, but have not yet completed those tests?

-During the past ten (10) years, has the Applicant been diagnosed as having, received treatment for, or been advised to take tests to determine if he/she has cancer (other than skin), leukemia, lymphoma, melanoma, sarcoma or other malignant tumor or growth?
+During the past 10 years, has the applicant been diagnosed as having, received treatment for, or been advised to take tests to determine if he/she has cancer (other than skin), leukemia, lymphoma, melanoma, sarcoma or other malignant tumor or growth?

 You can do better than Globe for Final Expense Insurance, Burial Insurance or Whole Life Insurance

 You see, there are other companies just as financially strong as Globe who will issue day one 100% level whole life coverage with much more lenient underwriting.